-The Challenge Fund in Journalism (New York, NY) for their one-year $15,000 challenge grant to help CRNI develop its infrastructure and individual donor base.
+The Challenge Fund for Innovation in Journalism Education (New York, NY) for their one-year $15,000 challenge grant to help CRNI develop its infrastructure and individual donor base.
 We were able to match the challenge through a $25,000 individual contribution from Bob Mankoff, cartoon editor for the New Yorker magazine.
 CFJ is a partnership of the Knight Foundation, the Ford Foundation, the Robert R. McCormick Foundation, the Ethics and Excellence in Journalism Foundation, and the Tribune Company.

 New York Times Company Foundation (New York, NY) for a $5,000 grant to publish cartoon illustrated advocacy documents for cartoonists who are under great threat.

 UNESCO (Paris, France), for their grant supporting strengthening the security of CRNI’s website (during 2007 our website came under very aggressive hacking attack from militant Islamists who wanted to silence our support for middle eastern cartoonists in trouble.
 It has not been hacked since.)

 The Open Society Foundations (London, England), for a companion grant to the UNESCO project to strengthen our original website.

 The Jyllands-Posten Foundation (Viby, Denmark) for a grant to underwrite our annual awards dinner in 2007, when the event honored the 12 Danish cartoonists whose lives were under threat from militant Islamists.